Shmew/Fable.Jester/installation/react-testing-library.md

 # Fable.ReactTestingLibrary

-To install `Fable.ReactTestingLibrary` into your project, you need to install the nuget package into your F# project:
+To install `Fable.ReactTestingLibrary` you need to add the nuget package into your F# project:

 ```bash
 # nuget